 Planning Yoga Retreats Mistake No 2: Not understanding the costs of running a yoga retreat

 The second mistake to avoid when planning yoga retreats is to not understand the costs.

 Some people jump into creating their yoga retreat and they look at how other yoga teachers are pricing their retreats and they pick a number.
 They then start pulling together their retreat and realise they’re not covering the costs.

-You need to work out all of your retreat costs before you set the price of the retreat.
+Work out all of your retreat costs before you set the price of the retreat.

-You cannot just pluck a price out of thin air because it sounds good or we think that’s what our students will pay or because that’s what another yoga teacher charged for their retreat.
+Do not just pluck a price out of thin air because it sounds good or we think that’s what our students will pay or because that’s what another yoga teacher charged for their retreat.

 You need to know your costs!

 This is a super important part of the planning process.
 All of your expenses need to be worked out before you can work what you’re going to charge students for the retreat.

 So what are the main expenses when running a retreat?